 Experience at SAIC

 2014 is my 20th year of performance making.
-In the last 20 years I have learned that invitation, interruption, and opportunity keep me creatively evolving.
-Twenty years of performing, collaborating, rehearsing, touring, exhibiting, and always questioning what it means for my body and the bodies I work with to formally capture and craft highly disciplined, focused, and visually striking images that are still, slow, deliberate, and always in active motion.
+In the last 20 years, I have learned that invitation, interruption, and opportunity keep me creatively evolving.
+Twenty years of performing, collaborating, rehearsing, touring, exhibiting, and questioning what it means for my body and the bodies I work with to capture and craft highly disciplined, focused, and visually striking images that are still, slow, deliberate, and always in active motion.

-As a careful new strategy to co-authorship and collaboration I recently co-founded and I am the director of Anatomical Theatres of Mixed Reality (ATOM-r), 2012–present.
+As a careful new strategy to co-authorship and collaboration, I recently co-founded and I am the director of Anatomical Theatres of Mixed Reality (ATOM-r), 2012–present.
 We are a collective exploring forensics, anatomy, and 21st century embodiment through performance and emerging technologies.
 I am concerned with revealing the reality of the computationally mediated body and in foregrounding queer histories of computing.
 Our use of augmented reality, an emerging platform in which virtual content is mapped onto the physical world through the intervention of a mobile app, is unique to live performance.
-Our process creates a deeply entangled exchange between the live body and technology.
+Our processes create a deeply entangled exchange between the live body and technology.
 The work is inherently variable, experienced as a tightly constrained but flexible information pattern that allows for close attention, emergence and interruption.